kagis/pgwire/readme.md

 ]));
 ```

 Function call and other single-value query result can be accessed by `scalar` property.
 It equals to the first cell of the first row.
-If query returns no rows then `scalar` equals to `undefined`.

 ```js
 const { scalar } = await client.query({